pillar page - mobile

 Microsoft’s aim for Operator Connect is to provide a meet-in-the-middle option for customers who want to work with their preferred operator, but don’t have the complex requirements where Direct Routing is the best solution.

 Before you get started with Operator Connect, there are some prerequisites.
+You must have the following:

 • Teams Phone for all users who need to make and receive external calls